alainncls/vote-system/README.md

 * Inline election creation form
 * Display notifications on key events
 * Owner of an election can activate/deactivate the election
+* Re-organize/refactor the services: only 2 main services?
+(Directory & Election)